gtheler/thesis/110-sds/sds.md

 ```

 In the same sense, in principle any ASCII-based format can be implemented this way.
-Markdown output, which can then be converted to other formats as well (such as LaTeX which can then create professionally-looking tables as in [figure @sec-latex-tables),] has been already covered in [section @sec-interoperability].
+Markdown output, which can then be converted to other formats as well (such as LaTeX which can then create professionally-looking tables as in [figure @fig-latex-tables)], has been already covered in [section @sec-interoperability].

 Current version can write space and time-dependent distributions into Gmsh's `.msh` and VTK's `.vtk` formats.
 Both of them are open standard and have open-source readers.